Looking for a secure, open-source password manager that doesn’t break the bank? Bitwarden could be just what you need.

-It includes all of the standard security tools you would expect to see with similar solutions such as strong AES-CBC 256-bit encryption, two-factor authentication (2FA), a “zero-knowledge” policy, third-party audits, and breached password detection.
+It packs all the essentials you’d expect: AES-CBC 256-bit encryption, two-factor authentication (2FA), a strict “zero-knowledge” policy, independent audits, and even breached password detection.

 Website | Bitwarden.com |